Arslan-Zaheer/EmojiPicker/README.md

-# EmojiPicker
+# EmojiPicker #javascript #html #css #beginners #webdevelopment

 Emoji Picker is the game.
 Design for the beginners to understand how the javascript basics work.